top of page

 The cultural and creative industries were recognized as important drivers of identity and economic activity.

-Supporting this sector is part of a broader strategy to diversify the economy and enrich community life and the industries and companies that BforB represents.
+Supporting this sector is part of a broader strategy to diversify the economy and enrich community life, as well as the industries and companies that BforB represents.

 Summary of Key Takeaways

-Greater Manchester is focused on balanced growth that supports economy, environment, and society.
+• Greater Manchester is focused on balanced growth that supports the economy, environment, and society.

 Comments